 Print services are available for Faculty in the Print & Mail Services office located in the first floor of the Roche Commons.
 Services include copying, folding, cutting and binding.
 Print jobs should be submitted as an e-mail attachment.
 Course packs should utilize the College's Ares system provided through the Library by emailing librarydeskgroup@stonehill.edu.
 Large, multi-function jobs can take up to two weeks to be completed, smaller jobs can be ready in three days.
 Large jobs can also be printed through Omni Color Print, our preferred vendor.
-Our contact is Jim Nickson-401-434-8130.
 Please refer to the Stonehill Print & Mail Services webpage for further information or call Print & Mail Services at 508 565-1264.